PetalLifeStyle/petallifestyle/content/posts/fun-websites-unusual-websites-that’ll-make-you-say-‘why-didn’t-i-know-about-this-’/index.md

 # 9. [GeoGuessr](https://www.geoguessr.com/)

 Test your geography skills by guessing where in the world you are based on random Google Street View images.
-You can check out more websites like this here- \[Virtual Escapes: 10 Websites for Instant Relaxation and Exploration]
+You can check out more websites like this here- [Virtual Escapes: 10 Websites for Instant Relaxation and Exploration](https://petallifestyle.pages.dev/posts/virtual-escaping-10-fun-websites-for-instant-relaxation-and-exploration/).

 **Why it’s engaging:** It’s fun and educational for all ages.